artsy/ezel/README.md

 ## Testing

 Tests are broken up into project-level and app-level tests that are run together in `make test`.
-This boilerplate comes stocked with a suite of tests, so please take a look around those for examples.
+This boilerplate comes stocked with a suite of tests for the Githu API example, so please take a look around for examples.

 ### Project-level Tests